Illy (rapper)

-Alasdair David George Murray (born 6 September 1986), professionally known as Illy, is an Australian rapper from Frankston, Victoria.
-Illy first emerged onto the hip hop scene in 2009 and has released five studio albums and has won multiple ARIA Music Awards.
-Illy has performed at many Australian music festivals including headline spots at Groovin the Moo, Splendour in the Grass, Spilt Milk and Yours and Owls.
+Alasdair David George Murray (born 6 September 1985), professionally known as Illy, is an Australian rapper from Frankston, Victoria.
+Illy first emerged onto the hip hop scene in 2009.
+He has released five studio albums and has won multiple ARIA Music Awards.
+Illy has performed at many Australian music festivals including headline spots at Groovin' the Moo, Splendour in the Grass, Spilt Milk and Yours and Owls.

 Early life

-Alasdair David George Murray was born on 6 September 1986 in Frankston, Melbourne, Australia.
+Alasdair David George Murray was born on 6 September 1985 in Frankston, Melbourne, Australia.

 Career

 2009–2011: Long Story Short and The Chase

 Before his solo career, Illy was a member of Crooked Eye, but opted to leave the group.

 Illy released his first album, Long Story Short in 2009.
 Long Story Short reached No. 24 on the ARIA Top 40 Urban Albums chart and the lead single, "Pictures", was placed on national rotation on Triple J. In April 2010, Illy embarked on his first national headlining tour, playing 12 dates nationally.
 In September the same year, Illy toured nationally alongside Australian rappers 360 and Skryptcha for "The Three Up Tour".
 Illy featured on the track "Take It from Me" on producer M-Phazes' 2010 debut album Good Gracious.

 In 2010, Illy released the singles "The Chase" and "Cigarettes" and in October 2010, released his second studio album The Chase.
 The Chase peaked at number 25 on the ARIA Charts.
 The album's third single, "It Can Wait" became Illy's first charting single on the Australian Singles Chart, peaking at number fifty-eight.
 In February 2011, Illy embarked on his 14-date nationwide "The Chase Tour", with special guest M-Phazes.
 In October 2011, "It Can Wait" was certified Gold by ARIA after selling 35,000 copies.
 At the ARIA Music Awards of 2011 The Chase was nominated for the ARIA Award for Best Urban Album.